karthikrameshpanaroma/panaromawallet-guides/faq/en/ethereum/how-ethereum-transactions-are-different-from-bitcoin.md

-# How are Ethereum transactions different from Bitcoin?
+# How Ethereum transfers differ from Bitcoin?

 Transactions on the Ethereum blockchain can take various forms, extending beyond simple ETH transfers between addresses.
 As a blockchain designed for programmable money, Ethereum transactions can encompass multiple steps with conditional logic and interactions with various smart contracts.